Showing posts with label NYSE. Show all posts

 The Year-End Rally and January Effect in US Stocks | Jack Gillen

-Jack Gillen, a prominent American financial astrologer (1932-2022), especially known for his book The Key to Speculation on the New York Stock Exchange (first published in 1979, revised 2009), attributed the Year-End Rally—often called the "Santa Claus Rally"—primarily to astrological influences, particularly the Sun's annual cycle and its interactions with key points in the natal charts of the New York Stock Exchange (NYSE) and the United States.
+American financial astrologer Jack Gillen (1932-2022), best known for his book The Key to Speculation on the New York Stock Exchange, attributed the Year-End Rally—often called the "Santa Claus Rally"—to the Sun's annual cycle and its interactions with key points in the natal charts of the New York Stock Exchange (NYSE) and the United States.
 In Chapter VIII ("Year-End Rally") Gillen framed this as a predictable seasonal pattern driven by planetary transits, rather than purely economic factors, emphasizing that markets follow cosmic rhythms with mathematical precision.

 NYSE Natal Chart (New York, NY, May 17, 1792 8:52 am).